stripe-archive/react-stripe-elements/README.md

     // See our tokens documentation for more:
     // https://stripe.com/docs/stripe-js/reference#stripe-create-token
     // With createToken, you will not need to pass in the reference to
-    // the Card Element.
+    // the Element.
 It will be inferred automatically. this.props.stripe.createToken({type: 'card', name: 'Jenny Rosen'});
     // token type can optionally be inferred if there is only one Element
     // with which to create tokens